kraemr/simple-pnglib/README.md

 there are some example on how to use it in a program in example.c

 ## Note

+This Library works on Windows and Linux, however since this is still very early in development expect some inefficiencies,oddities,bugs and other growing pains.

+The Biggest deficiency is writing to a PNG file as i have not yet implemented any way

 This Library has precompiled .dll and .so files if you wanted to you could also compile this by source and use your own zlib dll or so files